aidin36/tocc/cli/docs/source/index.rst

   $ tocc -b /home/tocc-managed/ -i /media/photography/DSC00001.JPG -a photo good-shot landscape 2014-06-18

 What a long command!
-Let's analyize it step by step.
+Let's analyze it step by step.

 First option, ``-b`` (or ``--base-path`` if you prefer long but meaningful form), tells Tocc where it should keeps its data. **Tip:** To simplify your commands, you can change directory to ``/home/tocc-managed/``, and you don't have to pass ``-b`` option anymore.
 CLI will use the current directory as the base path by default.